 Founder and CEO of Animation Research

-It would be unjust and extremely difficult to try and succinctly summarise Ian's entire career journey, as it sounds more like an adventure novel than real life in many ways when you include accidental lead singer in a touring rock and roll band.
+It would be unjust and extremely difficult to try and succinctly summarise Ian's entire career journey, as it sounds more like an adventure novel than real life in many ways when you include an accidental lead singer in a touring rock and roll band.

-Many will recognise Ian as the host of various children's television shows, or perhaps New Zealand's funniest home videos, however it is his work helping turn "digital data into pictures that people can understand" across various sporting codes is where Ian really got his name as a tech entrepreneur.
+Many will recognise Ian as the host of various children's television shows or perhaps New Zealand's funniest home videos; however, it is his work helping turn "digital data into pictures that people can understand" across various sporting codes is where Ian really got his name as a tech entrepreneur.

 In this conversation, we learn more about Ian's career journey that ultimately led to founding Animation Research, as well as some insight into the new online learning project he is spearheading called Mātauranga which is helping young people understand that innovation is in their DNA.
 Thanks for sharing your story, Ian.